iTaylorCodes/Capstone-2/proposal/proposal.md

 ## 6. What data do you plan on using?
 How are you planning on collecting your data?

 This project will pull neighborhood scores from `walkscore.com's` API as well as real estate information from the `zillow.com` API hosted on `rapidapi.com`.
-It will also have have a database of users.
+It will also have a database with tables of users and favorited properties.

 ---